shanwai1234/beautiful-jekyll/LF.md

 * Parents are here, it is the ideal life I like!

+* Started in 2019, busy trips from San Diego to St Louis, then Raleigh, then Athens.

 * Sweet weather of Seattle in the end of 2018.